Fatpandac/Blog/docs/en/2022/04/miniprogram_Icon_change_color_by_css.md

   - Icon
   - Mini-Program
 categories:
-  - Tech Article
+  - Tech
 ---

 > [!info]
-> This article is auto translated by ChatGPT.
+> This article was auto-translated using ChatGPT.

 Recently, I've been dabbling in WeChat Mini-Programs, writing ✍🏻️ a mini-program application for personal book management.

 In the 21st century, almost all applications have icons.
 Icons reduce the user's learning curve and increase operation speed.
-Often, human ability to read text is *slightly inferior* compared to images.
+Often, human ability to read text is _slightly inferior_ compared to images.
 Therefore, application operation buttons typically come with an approximate icon.
 Naturally, icons must also be used in mini-program development.

 Starting from October 2019, Apple officially introduced Dark Mode in iOS 13, signaling that dark mode for mobile operating systems would be a major trend.